 What is really interesting is that upward lightning occurred at St Peter's Basilica only hours after the pope resigned in February 2013.

 Read more about lightning photography in this blog on how to photograph lightning strikes.

 About Tom A Warner

 Tom was born in the USA in 1965 and has a first degree in Atmospheric Sciences from the University of California and a Masters in Atmospheric Science from South Dakota School of Mines and Technology.
-He worked as a research scientist for the Institute of Atmospheric Sciences, Rapid City, South Dakota from 2000 to 2004 where he piloted the armor-plated T-28 Storm Penetrating Aircraft
+He worked as a research scientist for the Institute of Atmospheric Sciences, Rapid City, South Dakota, from 2000 to 2004, where he piloted the armour-plated T-28 Storm Penetrating Aircraft.

 Tom is currently working toward a PhD degree in Atmospheric and Environmental Sciences from the South Dakota School of Mines and Technology.

 Tom is also a photographer specializing in aerial, weather, lightning and night/low-light still imagery.
-In 2007, he using high-speed digital cameras to capture lightning.
+In 2007, he used high-speed digital cameras to capture lightning.

 Lightning can strike the ground, the air, or inside clouds, but there are roughly 5 to 10 times more cloud flashes than cloud-to-ground flashes.
 Discover the different types of lightning in this MetMatters post.